Survival Tips for a Long Airplane Flight

 The narrow aisle of a commercial flight Photo © Photo by Gerrie van der Walt on Unsplash

 As aviation technology advances, we are seeing more non-stop flights being offered, promising to shorten flight times.
 However, there is still a long way to go.
-For now, travelers need to catch multiple flights to get to and from destinations that are thousands of miles, and sometimes, days away.
+For now, travelers need to catch flights up to 18 hours long, or even multiple flights to get to and from destinations that are thousands of miles away.

-Long-haul flights take a toll on us mentally and physically, and the discomfort can be multiplied if you feel unwell.
+Long-haul flights take a toll on us mentally and physically.
 Here are a few things to know about how flying affects our bodies, and how to stay healthy on your long-haul flight.

 Our blood oxygen saturation level drops

-The World Health Organization says that plane cabin pressure is the equivalent of 6,000–8,000ft (1,800–2,400m) above sea level, which means our blood oxygen levels are reduced (hypoxia) leading to sleepiness, a lack of mental alertness and sometimes, headaches.
+Oxygen levels in the air decrease at higher elevations.
+So, although airlines pressurize the air in the cabins, the air pressure is less than it would be at sea level, which means our blood oxygen levels are reduced (hypoxia).
+This can lead to sleepiness, a lack of mental alertness and sometimes, headaches.
 Sitting down for long periods on a flight compounds this issue due to lack of circulation.

 Our circadian rhythm gets messed with

-Jet lag is a mix-up between our body clock (which regulates everything from our mental self to when we need to use the bathroom) and the real-time destination we are traveling to.
+Jet lag is a mix-up between our body clock (which regulates everything from our brain function to when we need to use the bathroom) and the real-time destination we are traveling to.
 Our circadian rhythm can only be reset for up to 90 minutes every 24 hours, and the lack of light exposure on the plane adds to the effects of jet lag.
-Traveling east is harder than traveling west, as it fights against the normal body clock process.
-You need one day for each hour of time zone difference between where you are traveling from and to.
+Traveling east is harder than traveling west, as it fights against the normal body-clock process.
+Fir full recovery, you need one day for each hour of time zone difference between where you are traveling from and to.

 Blood pools in our lower extremities

 Due to the lack of circulation in our bodies, blood will pool in our legs and feet.
-This leads to blood clots and deep vein thrombosis. that's why it's important to move around as much as possible when flying.
+This causes swelling, and can lead to blood clots and deep vein thrombosis, which can be life-threatening.
+That's why it's important to get up and move around frequently when flying.

 At altitude, gases in our body expand, leaving our stomachs and abdomens feeling full and bloated.
 Gases at altitude also affect our ability to hear, creating the popping effect and a pressurized feeling in our ears on take-off and landing.
 On the descent, the eustachian tube doesn't react fast enough which is why our ears hurt from the pressure change.